 On September 5, 2014, we entered into an uncommitted credit facility with Bank of America Merrill Lynch International Ltd. with a maximum principal amount of €10.0 million.
 Advances under this facility bear interest a rate of LIBOR, floored at zero, plus 1.0% per annum.
 This facility may be terminated at any time by the lender.
 Our obligations under this facility are guaranteed by Expedia Group.
 On December 19, 2014, we entered into an amendment to this facility pursuant to which the maximum principal amount was increased to €50.0 million.
-During the year ended December 31, 2016, we utilized €20.0 million under our credit facility and subsequently repaid all obligations outstanding.
-We did not utilize the credit facility during the years ended December 31, 2017 and 2018.
+We did not utilize the credit facility during the year ended December 31, 2019.